FLUX-SE/all_docs/en_US/spat_revolution_doc/10_Automation_10_3_OSC_Connections_Matrix.md

 ![](include/SpatRevolution_UserGuide_-195.png)

 Eight different connections can be setup, either as input or output connection.
 It is displayed as a table where each connection is a line.
-The first parameter is the connection type, which offer many preset for both input and output.
-This preset comes with a dedicated network port.
+The first parameter is the connection type, which offer many presets for both input and output.
+Theses presets come with dedicated network ports.

-OSC preset are :
+OSC preset are:
 - Spat plugins
 - ADM-OSC
 - Lemur
 - Avid S6L
 - Digico
+- SSL Live

-Then the IP address need to be setted.
-If the OSC connection is established localy, on the same computer, the port 127.0.0.1 is dedicated to local network usage.
-For other configuration, we need to inform the IP of the targeted device.
+Then the IP address needs to be set.
+If the OSC connection is established locally, on the same computer, the port 127.0.0.1 is dedicated to local network usage.
+For other configurations, we need to inform the IP of the targeted device.

 Lastly, the port number can be adjusted to a free one.
 If a "custom" preset is loaded, we most likely need to edit this parameter to establish a network connection.

 ### OSC Transform

-Interfacing different devices and softwares in OSC can be problematic as each piece of equipment can have its own scale of value.
+Interfacing different devices and software in OSC can be problematic as each piece of equipment can have its own scale of value.
-To overcome this difficulties some OSC transforms preset and a custom OSC tranform menu have been implemented.
+To overcome these difficulties, some OSC transform presets and a custom OSC transform menu have been implemented.

 ![](include/SpatRevolution_OSC_Input_Transform2.png)

-The transform preset are accessible for each OSC connection and allows some quick re-scalling of the values.
+Transform presets are accessible for each OSC connection and allow some quick re-scalling of the values.

 ![](include/SpatRevolution_OSC_Input_Transform.png)

-If the included transform preset does not fit our needs, we can click on the "+" button to open the custom OSC transform menu.
+If the included transform preset does not fit our needs, we can click on the <code>+</code> button to open the custom OSC transform menu.
-In this menu we can choose how to scale our input our ouput values.
+In this menu, we can choose how to scale our input our output values.
 We can also choose to exclude specific OSC command from the scaling rules.